gufolabs/gufo_agent/docs/relabel.md

 | `separator`     | `;`     | The separator                           |
 | `regex`         | `(.+)`  | The regular expression to match         |

-The `replace` rule performs the following steps:
+The `drop` rule performs the following steps:

 1. Extracts the values of the all labels specified in `source_labels`.
    If any of the `source_labels` is missed, the rule is considered failed and the processing